-Infection with SARS-CoV-2, the virus that causes COVID-19, can cause illness ranging from mild to severe and, in some cases, can be fatal.
-Symptoms typically include fever, cough and shortness of breath.
+Infection with COVID-19 (SARS-CoV-2 or its variants) can cause illness ranging from mild to severe and, in some cases, can be fatal.
+Symptoms typically include fever, cough, loss of taste and/or smell, headache, congestion or runny nose, sore throat, fatigue, and shortness of breath.
 Some people infected with the virus have reported experiencing other non-respiratory symptoms.
 Other people, referred to as asymptomatic cases, have experienced no symptoms at all.